Why is my Hair so Greasy?

 With so many women complaining about their scalp being too greasy, we all must be doing something that is causing our hair to become oily too quickly.
-So, what exactly is triggering the problem?
 Having an oily scalp myself, I decided to investigate my own daily routine and determine whether I am doing anything that is contributing to my scalp’s excessive oiliness.
 I have rounded up the top 10 common mistakes a lot of people make and solutions that will help you skip hair washes and enjoy cleaner hair for longer.

 10 common mistakes that lead to a greasy scalp

 3. Excessive hair touching

 7. Not brushing your hair with the right tool

 8. Washing hair too frequently

 #1.
 Facial oils and creams can lead to greasy hair

 If you’re moisturising your face and neck twice daily, congratulations, you’re on the right path to ageing gracefully.
 However, if your fringe is touching your forehead and your hair is touching the side of your face, then the oil that might be still sitting on your skin, will only end up on your hair follicles.

 Determine whether you are using too much oil or cream and reduce the amount accordingly.
 Make sure that the face cream that you are using is completely absorbed without leaving any residue.
 If you put too much moisturiser on, grab an oil absorbing wipe and dap it all over your face so that any excess oil is soaked up.

 #2.
 Hand, face and body moisturisers can lead to greasy hair